 Limitations on Damages in Florida HIE Cases

-Though there is no cap on economic damage compensation, Florida Statutes § 766.118 does limit how much you can get in compensation for non-economic harms.
+Though there is no cap on economic damage compensation, Florida Statutes § 766.118 limits how much you can get in compensation for non-economic harms.
 The general rule is that compensation for these damages is limited to $500,000.

 However, there are exceptions to this rule that could apply in specific circumstances.
 The best way to determine what your child is owed is to discuss your case with experienced Florida hypoxic ischemic encephalopathy attorneys.